shazzrick/shooter/README.md

 You can play the game online clicking [here][live-version] or locally following these steps:

+* Install Node Package Manager (npm) on your machine.
-* Click on the green button "Clone or Download"
+* Scroll to the top of this page and click on the green button "Clone or Download".
-* Click on Download ZIP
+* Click on Download ZIP.
-* Extract the game
+* Extract the game to a folder of your preference.
-* In your terminal, navigate to the game's folder
+* Open your terminal and navigate to the folder you extracted the game to.
+* Run 'npm install'.
-* Run 'node server.js'
+* Run 'npm start'.
-* Open, in your browser, 'localhost:8080'
+* Open, in your browser, 'localhost:8080'.

 ### Design